gigatesseract/Celekt/README.md

 ###### Can recognise 1081 ceberities, trained on 21592 images.
 (Names are given in known_celebrities.txt)

-Have fun! :smiley: :smiley: :smiley:
+Have fun! :smiley: :smiley: :smiley